 Top points from the remaining teams will advance to the semi-finals as the wildcard.

 Wildcard teams will not be scheduled to play the division winner of their group in the quarter or semi-finals.
 If such a pairing results in two teams that have played each other in preliminary rounds, the Tournament Director may decide to adjust the pairings to avoid a repeat of a preliminary game.

 Byes.
 If there is a “bye” in a bracket, teams will be awarded a 4-0 win (3 points).

-A forfeit will be declared if a team fails to report at game time with at least seven (7) rostered players.
-For 8 v 8 games at least five (5) players shall be required to start the game.
-For 6 v 6 games at least five (4) players shall be required to start the game.
+1. A forfeit will be declared if a team fails to report at game time with at least the minimum number of rostered players.
+For 11 v 11 games at least seven (7) players shall be required to start the game.
+For 7 v 7 games at least four (4) players shall be required to start the game.
+For 9 v 9 games at least five (5) players shall be required to start the game.

 PLAYER and/or TEAM OFFICAL SUSPENSIONS

 1. A player or team official who is ejected from a game will be suspended for the next tournament game for that team.
 An individual may receive more than a one-game suspension.
 Two game suspensions may be handed down in cases involving violent conduct or racial abuse.
 Multiple game suspensions may be given at the discretion of the tournament committee.
 No substitution will be permitted for an ejected player.

 2. If a coach or team official is ejected from a game, from the point of ejection until the period of suspension is satisfied, the suspended individual must remain out of sight or sound of the playing field.
 The “sight and sound” rule may be invoked in the case of an ejected player, at the discretion of the referee or the Tournament Committee.
 At minimum, an ejected player must leave the player/bench are of the field and must remain silent for the duration of the game.